jaques-sam/prono/TASKS.md

 - [ ] Show all answers
   - [ ] In table as output
   - [ ] In time graph
+- [ ] Add drop down list for months or restrict number

 ## Technical Dept